nickhefty/aiofuzz/README.md

 #### workers
 This is an integer defining the number of workers and simultaneous requests allowed.
 Default=5
 #### check_func
-The check_func function accepts an aiohhtp.ClientResponse object and returns a boolean determining whether the response is a "hit" or not.
+The check_func function is called on each aiohhtp.ClientResponse object and returns a boolean determining whether the response is a "hit" or not.
 If one is not provided, it will use this default:

     async def default_check(response):